sarahnp7/aws-intermediate/labs/4-codedeploy.md

 }
 ```

-You can get current info about the stack, its status and its creation progress with:
+You can get current the info about the stack, its status and its creation progress with:

 ```
 aws cloudformation describe-stacks